darioizzo/audi/paper/paper.md

 \end{aligned}
 \end{array}
 $$
 where $x_i, i=1..n$ etc. are the variables and $m$ the order.
 The polynomials are then multiplied and the result of $p_1 p_2$ is timed.
 For this simple and basic operation, the speed up of pyaudi w.r.t.
-DACE is reported in the table below in seconds.
+DACE is reported in the table below (2.0 would mean pyaudi is twice as fast as DACE).

 | nvars↓ Order→     | 6     | 7     | 8      | 9     | 10    | 11    | 12    | 13    | 14    | 15   |
 | ----------------- | ----- | ----- | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ---- |